Encouraging Backyard Cottages

 ADUniverse

-Our new ADUniverse website launched in September 2020.
-ADUniverse features a gallery of pre-approved DADU designs, a step-by-step guide to the ADU process, and a search tool to identify the feasibility of adding an ADU to your property.
-An interactive version of the 2021 ADU Annual Report is also available.
+ADUniverse launched in September 2020 with a gallery of pre-approved DADU designs, a step-by-step guide to the ADU process, and a search tool to identify the feasibility of adding an ADU to your property.
+As we update the information on ADUniverse to reflect recently implemented state requirements for ADUs and middle housing, some sections of ADUniverse may be out of date.

 Pre-approved DADU plans